GOP senators confront past comments on Supreme Court vote

 At the time, Grassley cited “the Biden Rule” in holding up the process.
 The informal “rule” — never adopted by the Senate in any formal sense — stemmed from a speech given by then-Sen. Joe Biden in 1992 that the Senate should not fill a Supreme Court vacancy until after the presidential election.
 Biden, who served as Obama’s vice president, is now the Democratic nominee for president.

-More recently, Grassley told reporters in July that if Trump nominates a replacement for Ginsburg or any other justice this year, he would not recommend holding a hearing on that nominee.
+More recently, Grassley told reporters in July that if he still chaired Judiciary and a vacancy occurred, “I would not have a hearing on it because that’s what I promised the people in 2016.”

 Grassley issued a statement Friday night praising Ginsburg but did not comment on whether Trump should move forward with a replacement.